liferay/liferay-docs/devGuide/en/chapters/11-customizing-with-hooks.markdown

 ### Applying the RTL Hook to Custom Plugins

 You can use the RTL hook with any plugin type.
-Theme plugins are the most common type of plugins to make use of the RTL Hook.
+Theme plugins are the most common type of plugins to make use of the RTL hook.
 The following steps focus on using the hook in a custom theme, but they also mention what's needed to make similar changes to support using the hook in the other plugin types.

 1. Deploy the RTL Hook to your application server.

+2. Copy the rtl-hook.jar and its dependencies, ant.jar, jodd.jar, jruby.jar and
-2. Copy all .jar files from WEB-INF/lib folder of the rtl-hook webapp of your application server to the docroot/WEB-INF/lib folder of your theme project.
+   rhino.jar, from the WEB-INF/lib folder of the rtl-hook webapp of your application server to the docroot/WEB-INF/lib folder of your theme project.

 3. Add the following filtering elements before the closing `</web-app>` tag in